-Yesterday, to start off the reader mailbag, I offered up this little riff:
+Yesterday, to start off the Ask The Simple Dollar, I offered up this little riff:

 When I was younger, the idea of paying for a service to do an ordinary household task for you seemed silly.
 Why would I ever pay for someone to wash my laundry or do the dishes?
 I can do those things myself for free.

 As I have gotten older, I have begun to realize that an hour or two of free time without undone things hanging over my head has a lot of value.
 How much value?
 How much would I pay to have an hour of additional free time to do something I cared about deeply? $5? $10? $20?

 I know that I’d rather have an hour of free time at this point than most things I could buy for $10.

 It’s become an interesting question.
 The reason this has come up is that we had an offer in the mail to do laundry by the square foot in our town.
 They give you a box of a certain size upon your request and you fill it with laundry with a lid that you have to be able to lock into place, so they assume you’ll jam it full.
 They wash it and fold it and return it to you and you pay by the cubic foot based on the initial container size.
 A friend did this and was really happy with the results.

 I’ve been doing a lot of “back of the envelope” math to determine if it’s worth it, which involves me estimating how much actual time doing laundry and folding it takes me.
 The sorting, the washing, the drying, and the folding per load – how much time does it add up to, and how much is that time worth?
 Then how does that compare to a cost per cubic foot?